 And with the emergence of software like Grin, it has become a lot easier for brands to find and connect with micro-influencers.
 Through the platform, brands can directly build a relationship with micro-influencers instead of having to approach an agency.

 If you thought that only influencers with a huge number of followers can help you build brand awareness and spread the word for you more effectively, you were wrong.
 Micro-influencers have higher engagement rates than macro-influencers and the main reason behind it is the smaller number of followers.

-Having a small number of followers enables them to engage with each of their followers on a personal level, by replying to their comments or on their posts.
+Having a small number of followers enables them to engage with each of their followers on a personal level, by replying to their comments or their posts.
 What this means is that their followers see them as more real and genuine than the big celebrity influencers who are difficult to connect with.

 The following example shows micro-influencer and YouTuber Jazzi Filipek offering a tutorial on an eyeshadow palette to her followers on YouTube.
 You can see the comments where she interacted with her followers.
-Jazzi Filipek has 139,000 followers on YouTube and this particular video received 51,428 views at time of this publication.
+Jazzi Filipek has 139,000 followers on YouTube and this particular video received 51,428 views at the time of this publication.

 According to Nielsen, 90% of consumers prefer recommendations from their peers as opposed to paid advertisements.
-HelloSociety found that micro-influencers can drive 60% higher engagement rates, and that micro-influencer campaigns are 6.7 times more effective than ones spearheaded by bigger influencers.
+HelloSociety found that micro-influencers can drive 60% higher engagement rates and that micro-influencer campaigns are 6.7 times more effective than ones spearheaded by bigger influencers.

 #3.
 They Are Experts in Their Fields